holoubekm/dot_backup_tools/README.md

-# .dot files backup scripts
+# .dot files backup tools
 This directory contains backup system made to easify the **.dot files** management.
 It makes setting-up a new system from the scratch more bearable.